nhsx/open-source-policy/open-source-policy.md

 * Deal with security vulnerabilities quickly

-Keys, credentials and secrets that allow for access to data or parts of a system otherwise Secured must be kept Closed and seperate from code, as part of a system that allows them to be changed, rotated or revoked easily and thoroughly.
+Keys, credentials and secrets that allow for access to data or parts of a system otherwise Secured must be kept Closed and separate from code, as part of a system that allows them to be changed, rotated or revoked easily and thoroughly.

 The [Central Digital and Data Office](https://www.gov.uk/government/organisations/central-digital-and-data-office) suggests the following timelines for dealing with vulnerabilities: